MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-OCA08-inference-2cat_CI-theory.md

 | No Head Injury |     656    |      2330     |  2986 |
 | Total          |     752    |      2810     |  3562 |

-2. Write the parameter of interest for this study in context of the problem.
+2. Write the parameter of interest, in words, for this study, in context of the problem.

 \vspace{0.8in}